vectordotdev/timber-elixir/README.md

 <details><summary><strong>Custom events</strong></summary><p>

-Before logging a custom event, checkout [`Timber.Events`](lib/timber/events) to make sure it doesn already exist.
+Before logging a custom event, checkout [`Timber.Events`](lib/timber/events) to make sure it doesn't already exist.

-Custom events allow you to capture events central to your line of business like receiving credit card payments, saving a draft of a post, or changing a user's password.
-Please ensure a
+Custom events allow you to capture events central to your line of business like receiving credit card payments, saving a draft of a post, or changing a user's password:

 1. Log a map (simplest)